rberenguel/PiWrite/README.md

 You'll also want to start piwrite on `tty` user start, you can do this by adding the following to the end of your `.profile`

 ```
-export PIWRITE_HOST=pi.write # or pi, if it's not under the access point
+export PIWRITE_HOST=pi.write # or just pi, if it's not under the access point
 piwrite
 ```

 ---

+## Set up your Kindle

+It would look as if nothing is needed from the Kindle side, but actually connecting to an access point that provides _no internet_ is not something a Kindle enjoys.

+You have to:
+- Connect your Kindle via USB to a computer,
+- Create a file called `WIFI_NO_NET_PROBE` in the root folder of your Kindle,
+- Restart it.

+This skips connectivity check (it will also make connecting to any other WiFi way faster).

 ## Some oddities